For this tutorial we do not offer a free download of the pattern.

 ![]() |

-Sew 1 cm all around.
+Sew 1 cm all the way around.

 ![]() |